plone/documentation/docs/classic-ui/viewlets.md

 Next, we need to render our viewlet manager somehow.
 One place to do it is in a {file}`main_template.pt`, but because we need to add this HTML output to a header section which is produced by _another_ viewlet manager, we need to create a new viewlet just for rendering our viewlet manager.
-Yo, dawg, we put viewlets in your viewlets so you can render viewlets!
+We put viewlets in your viewlets so you can render viewlets!

 In {file}`browser/viewlets/headerbottom.pt`: